Nubuck/z1-core/readme.md

 # Z1 Composable Software System

-Z1 is a modular software system of declaritive macros that automates the labor and complexity out of building composable, multi-platform apps.
+Z1 is a modular software system of declaritive macros that automates the labor and complexity out of building composable multi-platform apps.

 This mono repo houses the Z1 core packages augmenting the [Feathers](https://feathersjs.com/), [React](https://reactjs.org/), [Redux](https://redux.js.org/) and [Tailwind](https://tailwindcss.com/) ecosystems.